htmlmt/talk-tailwind/README.md

 This is a one-page site that demonstrates the Tailwind CSS framework and accompanies a talk given at South Dakota Code Camp 2019.

+To see slides that correspond with this project, head to bit.ly/tailwindtalk(bit.ly/tailwindtalk)

 ## Project setup

 This project uses Gulp to concatenate and minify JS, compile LESS to CSS, and convert Twig templates into HTML.